conplementAG/cops-controller/README.md

 1. Create / update your cops cluster to the latest state.
 Metacontroller, which is required for this controller to work, is delivered out of the box.

-2. Install / setup Azure DevSpaces on your cluster, incl. your DevSpace `az aks use-dev-spaces -g ... -n ... --space space_name`
+2. Install / setup Azure DevSpaces on your cluster, incl. your DevSpace

+`az aks use-dev-spaces -g ... -n ... --space space_name`

+Install the Azure DevSpaces CLI and run:
+`azds space select --name your_space_name`

 3. Deploy the custom resource definitions `kubectl apply -f deployment/crds`